The 4-day work week enabled by AI

 The shift is fundamental.
 49.1% of AI use is now pure automation, overtaking augmentation for the first time.
 Companies aren’t using AI to help humans work.
 They’re using it to replace the work entirely.

 This isn’t about making people unemployed.
+The anxiety around AI and jobs misses the bigger picture.
 It’s about making employment human again.

 Companies already there

-The recruitment numbers are insane.
-Bolt saw 200% increase in applications.
-Atom Bank?
-500% increase.
+The recruitment numbers for companies that do it properly are insane.
+Atom Bank saw a 500% increase in applications.
 Almost immediately.

 Meanwhile, companies clinging to 5-day weeks are watching their talent evaporate.
 57% reduction in turnover for companies with 4-day weeks.
 The math is simple: offer what people actually want, or watch them leave for someone who does.